 - Coconut oil

-What are your favorite baby or toddler-friendly products to get rid of eczema?
+What are your favorite homeopathic remedies for eczema in babies?
 Tell us all about it below!